Updated June 18, 2026

 Does Parall support separate data folders for each shortcut?

-Automatic data‑folder separation is supported for Firefox-based, Chromium‑based and ToDesktop-based apps and browsers.
+Yes, for supported apps.
+Automatic data-folder separation is supported for Electron-based, Firefox-based, Chromium-based and ToDesktop-based apps and browsers.

 How do I create shortcuts for existing Chrome or Firefox profiles?